peachpiecompiler/peachpie-docs/docs/api/ref/context.md

 ## Remarks

 The `Context` class is not thread safe.
-It is intended to be used within `ExecutionContext`.
+It is intended to be used within a single `ExecutionContext`.